 Getting here from the center of Rome is easy; it's a short Metro ride and then a quick bus trip.
-It's best to come on a Sunday or holiday, when the whole park is closed to car traffic, and it becomes Rome's biggest pedestrian zone.
+It's best to come on a Sunday or holiday, when the whole park is closed to car traffic, and it becomes Rome's biggest pedestrian zone (but take note that the Catacombs of San Sebastiano are closed on Sunday).
 You can rent bicycles — and enjoy a meal — at a nearby café.

 But of course, early Christians didn't have that kind of money.
 So they buried their dead in mass underground necropoli — catacombs — dug under the property of the few fellow Christians who owned land.
 These catacombs are scattered all around Rome just outside its ancient walls, including two inside this park.